Kangran/turtle-trading/README.md

 - Cash is less than or equal to 0
 - Capital is less than or equal to 0
 - Price is less than 1
-- Open order exists
+- Open order exists for this market
+- Exceed market risk limit
+- Exceed direction risk limit

 # compute-average-true-ranges
-Compute average true range, or N, using ATR in TA-Lib.
-Use a rolling window that is 1 day larger than the moving average.
+Compute average true ranges, or N. Use a rolling window that is 1 day larger than the moving average.

 Average true range: https://mrjbq7.github.io/ta-lib/func_groups/volatility_indicators.html

 TA-Lib module: https://www.quantopian.com/help#ide-module-import

 # compute-dollar-volatilities
-Compute dollar volatility.
+Compute dollar volatilities, or dollars per point.

 `context.dollar_volatility` = `multiplier` * `average_true_range`

 # compute-trade-sizes
-Compute trade size.
+Compute trade sizes, or amount per trade.

 `context.trade_size` = `context.capital` * `context.capital_risk_per_trade` / `context.dollar_volatility`

+#update-risks
+Update long, short, and market risks.

 # place-stop-orders
-Place stop order.
+Place stop orders at 2 times average true range.

 If long and `price` is greater than or equal to `cost_basis`, then `context.stop[market] = price - context.average_true_range[market] * context.stop_multiplier`.